kiwikernel/Blood-Donor-Analysis/README.md

 ## Usage

-Run the `main.py` script and it will automatically send to a Telegram group updates on blood donor statistics at 9:00 AM daily.
+Run the `main.py` script and it will automatically send to a Telegram group updates on blood donor statistics at 10:00 AM and 5:00 PM daily.

 ## Features